ALive-research/Slicer-Liver/Docs/design/volumetry-data-first-redesign.md

 | B2 | none | ≥1 | label-lookup at each seed in the rasterized selection | one row per seed = volume of the **whole segment** the seed sits in |
 | B3 | ≥1 | ≥1 | Bezier carriers projected as barriers → `ConnectedThreshold` region-grow per seed | one row per seed = the **piece** bounded by the resection(s), + a total row |
 | B4 | ≥1 | none | `ComputeAdvancedPlanningVolumetry` early-returns inside its `if (ROIMarkersList)` guard | **nothing** — silent no-op |

+> **Correction (2026-08-06): seeds are a FIRST-CLASS input.** An earlier
+> revision of this document retired B2 (seeds without resections) from the UI
+> and framed the whole seed workflow as subordinate to resections ("Partition
+> by resection").
+That framing was **wrong**.
+The surgeon computes segment
+> volumes in **two peer ways** — *tick segments* (B1) OR *place seeds to pick
+> regions* (B2) — and resections are an **optional refinement** (B3), not the
+> framing.
+The seeds-without-resections path (B2: a seed measures the whole
+> segment/region it sits in) is restored as a valid, first-class workflow.
+The
+> sections below are amended to this corrected model; only the still-true
+> removals (reference-volume selector, duplicate total-volume picker,
+> module-owned results table) are kept from the earlier revision.

 `GenerateSegmentsLabelMap(...)` (the "Generate segments" button) always needs **seeds**; resections are optional barriers.
 Each seed's piece